Georgia Prenuptial and Postnuptial Agreements

 Georgia Reconciliation Agreements

-A reconciliation agreement is a type of postnuptial agreement, a prenup after marriage that a couple who has previously contemplated divorce enters into.
-Reconciliation agreements may address issues relating to property, asset, and debt distribution, as well as matters concerning child custody arrangements.
+A reconciliation agreement is a postnuptial agreement, a prenup after marriage for a couple who has previously contemplated divorce.
+Reconciliation agreements may address property, asset, and debt distribution issues.

 The Georgia Supreme Court case of Spurlin v.
 Spurlin, 289 Ga.
-818 (2011) highlights the types of situations in which a reconciliation agreement may be desirable.
+818 (2011) highlights situations in which a reconciliation agreement may be desirable.
 In this case, the wife in the matter filed for divorce from her husband.
-After she confessed to engaging in an extramarital affair, the couple later reconciled and resumed living together, prior to the divorce being finalized.
+After she confessed to an extramarital affair, the couple later reconciled and resumed living together before the final divorce.

-To protect themselves in the event of another breakup, the couple entered into a reconciliation agreement, preemptively settling future issues regarding division of marital property, alimony, and child custody.
-(It is important to note that concerning custody matters, the court reserves the final right of decision and any arrangement agreed upon must also be in the best interests of the child.)
+The couple entered into a reconciliation agreement, preemptively settling future issues regarding the division of marital property, alimony, and child custody.
+(It is important to note that the court reserves the final right of decision concerning custody matters, and any arrangement agreed upon must also be in the child's best interests.)

 A reconciliation agreement is an important option to consider to protect yourself in the following situations:

-For couples who agree to reunite temporarily while undergoing marital counseling
+For couples who agree to reunite while undergoing marital counseling

 For those who opt to forgive conduct in their spouse which would have been grounds for divorce, negatively impacting awards of alimony and property division